bhatti/PlexMockServices/README.md

 cd sample
 ./server.sh
 ```
-You can then look at client.sh for sample curl commands.
+You can then look at fixtures folder for sample templates and client.sh for sample curl commands.

 ## Contact
 Thank you for downloading PlexMockServices.
 Please send questions or suggestions to bhatti AT plexobject.com.